-- •Audits were completed on a regular basis as part of monitoring the service provided.
+•Audits were completed on a regular basis as part of monitoring the service provided.
 For example, checks reviewed people's care plans and risk assessments, medicines, incidents, accidents and health and safety.
 This enabled any trends to be spotted to ensure the service was meeting the requirements and needs of people being supported.
 Where actions were needed, these had been followed up.
-For example, care plans had been updated and maintenance jobs completed. - •The organisation's quality assurance team and Head of CQC registered services for the South had been involved with the service to support the staff team.
-The support focused on addressing the breaches of regulation following our last inspection.
-This included, developing people's care plans and risk assessments, recruitment practices, staff training and support, coaching staff on how to complete care records and the general running of the service.
-The support provided has enabled the service to no longer be in breach of regulations. - •The service had notified CQC in full about any significant events at the service.
+For example, care plans had been updated and maintenance jobs completed.

+•The registered managers had notified CQC in full about any significant events at the service.
 We use this information to monitor the service and ensure they respond appropriately to keep people safe.
-The provider had displayed the rating of their previous inspection in the home, which is a legal requirement as part of their registration.